shoaibhassan10/Basic-Network-Sniffer-Code-Python/Network Sniffer Code.md

 ```

 ## Conclusion
 This basic network sniffer captures and analyzes network traffic in real-time.
-It is a great way to understand the structure of network packets and how data is transmitted over the network.
-You can enhance the sniffer further by adding filters, real-time analysis, or saving packets for later inspection.
+It is a way to understand the structure of network packets and how data is transmitted over the network.

-## Submission
-Please find attached the Python script and this documentation as part of the submission.